This guidance is for museums, galleries and heritage attractions.

 This document is one of a set of documents about how to work safely in different types of workplace.
 This guidance is for use by museums, galleries and heritage attractions in Scotland.
 This guidance covers both heritage properties, and museum and gallery collections, including permanent and temporary exhibitions.
 Collections and exhibitions may or may not be housed in historic buildings, historic properties may or may not contain collections or exhibitions.
 Heritage attractions include castles, historic houses, historic gardens and designed landscapes, industrial heritage monuments and open air sites including mobile heritage.
 It does not include specific advice for occupiers of historic buildings that are solely private residences.
 It sets out our expectations on what organisations of all sizes and sub-sectors need to consider as part of their planning for restart.
 The guidance emphasises in particular the importance of undertaking a robust and ongoing risk-based assessment with full input from trade union or workforce representatives, and to keep all risk mitigation measures under regular review so that workplaces continue to feel, and be, safe.

-To judge whether and when restrictions can be changed we will consider a range of evidence on the progress of the pandemic in Scotland using the principles set out in Coronavirus (COVID-19): framework for decision making and our long established commitment to fair work.
 As Scotland continues to ease lockdown restrictions, organisations including the Institute of Directors (IoD), SCDI, STUC, COSLA and SCVO have signed a fair work statement underlining the collaborative approach needed between employers, unions and workers to ensure workplaces can operate safely.